CAT Eligibility Criteria 2026, Check Eligibility Across Categories

 CAT Eligibility Criteria

-According to the basic eligibility criteria for the CAT exam, candidates should have minimum 3 years of bachelor’s degree from a recognized university, and covers minimum marks as 50% in case of a General/EWS/OBC candidates whereas 45% marks in case of a SC/ST/PwD.
-If you are a final year student, then you should have a valid proof from the authorities of a provisional admission.
-Work experience is not mandatory as well as number of attempts in a CAT exam is also not fixed.
-To get the complete information in detailed manner, check the table specified below.
+According to the basic eligibility criteria of the CAT exam, candidates should have a minimum of 3 years of a bachelor’s degree from a recognized university and cover minimum marks of 50% or equivalent CGPA in the case of General/EWS/OBC candidates, whereas 45% marks or equivalent CGPA in the case of SC/ST/PwD categories.
+If you are a final-year student, then you should carry valid proof from the authorities to go with the provisional admission.
+Work experience is not mandatory, and the number of attempts in a CAT exam is also not fixed, but if you have work experience, it will create an advantage during the IIM admission process.
+To get the complete information about CAT eligibility criteria, check the table specified below.

 ParticularsDetails